netsoc/webspace-ng-legacy/README.md

 However, you might want to roll your own SSL.
 If so, do `webspace-cli config set terminate_ssl false`.
 This will use some SNI magic to pass HTTPS requests directly through to your container.
 You'll need to get your own certificate (via Let's Encrypt or otherwise) and listen on a HTTPS port.

+_Note: If you want to redirect requests to HTTPS, be sure to check the value of the `X-Forwarded-Proto` header, passed to you by the main reverse proxy (`http` vs `https`).
+Otherwise, with SSL termination enabled, you will not be able to tell if a request was made over HTTP or HTTPS._

 ## HTTP(S) ports
 By default, incoming requests will be proxied to port 80 in your container (port 443 for HTTPS with SSL termination disabled).